Key Recruitment Metrics to Track in Your Hiring Software

 What it measures: How candidates perceive your hiring process.

 Most good recruitment tools offer built-in surveys post-application or post-interview.
-This is your window into the candidate experience—something that directly impacts your employer brand.
+This metric directly impacts employer reputation and long-term hiring success.

 9. Recruiter Efficiency

-What it measures: The output of individual recruiters—roles filled, time per hire, candidate engagement, etc.
+What it measures: The output of individual recruiters, roles filled, time per hire, candidate engagement, and recruitment pipeline health.

 This metric helps leaders understand who’s performing well and where support is needed.
-It’s not about micromanaging, but about identifying bottlenecks, skill gaps, or opportunities for process improvement.
+It’s not about micromanaging, but about identifying improvement opportunities through key recruitment metrics to track.

-Use case: If one recruiter fills roles 30% faster than others, learn what they’re doing differently—then replicate.
+Use case: If one recruiter fills roles 30% faster than others, analyze their approach and scale it across teams.

 10. Diversity Metrics